Under the Radar: Special Programs You May Not Know About!

 Costume Studies graduates are much in demand: they work in living history sites like Upper Canada Village, as textile consultants and dress/display historians in museums, as designers in major theatre companies and in design and construction for film.
 They also work as designers, cutters and drapers in fashion and couture houses, and as historical researchers in journalism, art galleries, museums, and tv and film companies.
 The Costume Studies program is small –usually 20-30 students each year--and very cohesive, so its alums have an active and far reaching network across the continent.

 The BA requires Ontario grads to have 4U English and 4-5 additional U or M level university prep courses, with a senior theatre or drama course recommended, and an average over 70%: as it is an Honours degree, most students entering will have averages much higher than this.
 They do not require a portfolio, letter of intent or interview, nor do applicants have to have existing sewing skills, although obviously some previous costume work or sewing would be helpful!

 The 2 year diploma program (DCS in Costume Studies)is an intensified 2 year version of the program: it was designed for experienced costumers who want to gain the qualification and the theoretical and historical background to go with extensive hands-on costume work and requires 2 years of related university work as well as real world experience: this program usually has 2-3 entrants a year.

-Theatre: Fine Arts, Concordia,
+Design for the Theatre: Fine Arts, Concordia, Montreal:

 5. One of a Kind Programs: